2nd Screen Actors Guild Awards

-The 2nd Screen Actors Guild Awards, honoring the best achievements in film and television performances for the year 1995, took place on February 24, 1996.
+The 2nd Screen Actors Guild Awards, awarded by the Screen Actors Guild and honoring the best achievements in film and television performances for the year 1995, took place on February 24, 1996.
 The ceremony was held at the Santa Monica Civic Auditorium in Los Angeles, California, and was televised live by NBC.
 The nominees were announced on January 18, 1996.
 This was the first year the category of Outstanding Performance by a Cast in a Motion Picture was offered.

 Winners and nominees

 Winners are listed first and highlighted in boldface.